Tianw22/Crawlers/README.md

 ### Scratch Tables in PDF into Excel.
 ###### python TablefromPDF.py => Given PDF file, scratch the tables in the file.

+### Scratch Links from PDF into Excel.
+###### python LinkinPDF.py => Given PDF file, scratch all the links in the file.
+If also given a excel with company names (lower, no space), can match the company names with the links.